Abhijit-Bhumireddy99/RUL_Prediction/README.md

 Remaining Useful Life (RUL) is an estimate of remaining time that a machine or a system or a mechanical element is able to function according to it's expected purpose before calling for replacement.

 Remaining Useful Life (RUL) Prediction makes use of prediction methods or prediction models to predict the future performance of a machine and to obtain the available time left for a machine to work properly without causing failure.

+# Publication on Remaining Useful Life Prediction of Mechanical Bearings using Convolution Neural Network and Long Short Term Memory